anne6808/NLP-Project/README.md

 # NLP-Project

 CONTRIBUTIONS:
 Caleb:  Worked on the distilBERT model.
 This included getting the baseline and making sure that new datasets can be trained on the model.
-This code can be found in the distilBERT folder\
+This code can be found in the distilBERT folder

 Ananya: Worked on the T5-Model.
 This included getting the baseline and making sure that new datasets can be trained on the model.
 Along with this, created the code to generate the first half dataset.
-This code can be found in the T5 Colab notebook \
+This code can be found in the T5 Colab notebook

-Luke: Helped in getting the enviornments set up for the T5 model and testing with a potential google cloud bucket that could have been used to create better efficiency for training. \
+Luke: Helped in getting the enviornments set up for the T5 model and testing with a potential google cloud bucket that could have been used to create better efficiency for training.

-Brennan: Helped in getting the enviornments set up for the T5 model and testing with a potential google cloud bucket that could have been used to create better efficiency for training. \
+Brennan: Helped in getting the enviornments set up for the T5 model and testing with a potential google cloud bucket that could have been used to create better efficiency for training.

 Lukas: Created the synonym replacement, entity swapped, and prompting datasets.
-The code for the synonym and prompting can be found in the T5-small Colab notebook.
+The code for the synonym and prompting can be found in the T5 Colab notebook.

 FOR TRAINING DISTILBERT: